 Our vision is to be central to this new science, the science of smart cities, and relate it to city planning, policy and architecture in its widest sense.

-The class runs during term one, for two hours per week
+This class runs during term two, for one and a half hours per week

 Assessment is by coursework (2,500 – 3,000 words)